SC448 - Software Defined Networking for Optical Networks: a Practical Introduction

 Short Course Description:

-This is an introductory course to control plane (CP) functional and protocol architectures.
-The course will cover the main drivers, uses, key benefits and current trends around the concept of a control plane, focusing, notably, on transport networks and covering the access, aggregation and core network segments.
+This is an introductory course to Software Defined Networking (SDN) as a control plane (CP) technology for optical networks.
+The course will cover the main drivers, uses, key benefits, current trends and underlying technologies around the concept of an SDN control plane focusing, notably, on transport networks and covering mainly the aggregation and core network segments.

 Short Course Benefits:

 Define and describe the basic concept(s) of a control plane and its associated functions, such as resource discovery, topology management, path computation, signaling, and routing.

 Identify the objectives & key benefits and of a control plane, ranging from the well-known dynamicity, reduction of operational expenses, automation of QoS provisioning and recovery, etc., to newer drivers such as modularity, extensibility and programmability.

 Describe common achitectures, including centralized, distributed and hybrid approaches.
 Describe their applicability in multi-layer and multi-domain networks by composing into hierarchical and peer models.
 Compare the main advantages and drawbacks of each architecture.

 Detail existing control plane architectures and protocols, ranging from ASON/GMPLS, PCE, to SDN and ONF OpenFlow.

 Recognize and discuss control plane open issues, missing research and standardization gaps such as common information and data models and highlight the role of de jure and de facto standards as well as OpenSource projects.